Roman Aftanazy

-Włodzimierz Roman Aftanaziw, known as Roman Aftanazy (2 April 1914 Morszyn (Lwow Oblast) - 7 June 2004 Wrocław, Poland) – was a Polish historian, librarian and author of a monumental work of reference, Dzieje rezydencji na dawnych kresach Rzeczypospolitej - History of Residences in Poland's Former Eastern Borderlands, (1991–1997), listing and describing the cultural heritage contained in the myriad estates and grand residences in the once Polish Kresy and Inflanty regions.
+Włodzimierz Roman Aftanaziw, known as Roman Aftanazy (2 April 1914 – 7 June 2004) was a Polish historian, librarian and writer.
+He is the author of a monumental work of reference, Dzieje rezydencji na dawnych kresach Rzeczypospolitej - History of Residences in Poland's Former Eastern Borderlands, (1991–1997), listing and describing the cultural heritage contained in the myriad estates and grand residences in the once Polish Kresy and Inflanty regions.

 Biography

-Roman Aftanazy was born into the family of Jan, a railway official and his wife Olimpia, née Kraśnik.
+Roman Aftanazy was born on 2 April 1914 in Morszyn, Lwów Oblast, into the family of Jan, a railway official and his wife Olimpia, née Kraśnik.
 Initially the family name was Aftanaziw.
 Having completed his primary education in the town of Morszyn, in what is now the Lviv Oblast of today's Ukraine, he attended the Marshal Jozef Pilsudski state secondary school in Stryj which he left in 1935.
 That year he went on to the Jan Kazimierz University in Lwów, to study history.
 His formal studies were interrupted by the Outbreak of World War II.
 Nevertheless, he continued a programme of covert studies under the auspices of the underground University of Lwow and completed his degree in 1942.
 His master's degree in history was not formally granted until 1946 by the Humanities Faculty of the University of Wrocław, for a thesis, entitled Schooling in Congress Poland 1807–1815, which he had written before the war under the supervision of Stanisław Łempicki.

 From January 1940 he was initially employed as a manual worker in the administration of Morszyn Spa, but later assumed an office role.
 From April 1944 he worked in the library of the National Ossolineum Institute in Lwów, initially as a volunteer, and from August that year as a full-time librarian.
 In spring 1944, he participated in the transfer of the collections to the crypt of the Dominican Church in Lwów as a safeguarding measure against enemy bombardment.

 In January 1945 he was arrested as part of the ethnic purging action against the Polish population of Lwów, on the charge of Anti-Soviet agitation and detained in the Łącki Street prison in Lwów.
 He was released after intensive interrogations in May and was able to return to his post in the library.
 On his return he took part in the selection of items that were to be transported to German-occupied Western Poland.
 He assisted Mieczysław Gębarowicz and the Dominican Fathers in the covert preparation of a rescue transport to Poland of uncatalogued collections of the Ossolineum.